 And now every day is a “New Day.”

-To hear full versions of the two songs mentioned:
+For full audio versions of the two songs mentioned:

-And here’s a video of EG performimg “Holdin’ On” live, in October 2014.
+And here’s a video of EG performimg “Holdin’ On” live with her band, in October 2014.

 For a list of tour dates – http://www.EGKightMusic.com/tour-dates